 Who's who at KlezNorth?The KlezNorth organising group

-See the KlezNorth tutors for 2019
+See the KlezNorth tutors

 Phil Tomlinson is an experienced singer and performer, specialising in singing and teaching Yiddish songs.
 Phil’s background is not Jewish, but through 40 years marriage to his wife who is from a Jewish family of Holocaust refugees, he has become ever more involved with Yiddish culture, especially music and song.
 Performing since the age of 7 in choirs, singing competitions, orchestras , bands, and folk clubs, over the last decade or more he has played and sung with the klezmer band The Klatsh.
 More recently with his group Yoyvl he has taken performances of “Mir Zaynen Do” and “Yiddish Revolutionaries” to a number of cities and towns in the Midlands.
 (The former consists of ghetto and Holocaust songs, the latter follows the history of the Jewish left).
 Phil still finds time to sing in several choirs, and play in a local rock band.
 Involved with Kleznorth from the beginning, Phil now chairs the KlezNorth organising group.